-This odd and unique looking building is the Old Fort at Shannonbridge which was built at a strategic location on the Shannon River.
+This odd and unique looking building is the Old Fort at Shannonbridge in co.Offaly.
+It was built in 1810 at this strategic location on the Shannon River.
 At the turn of the nineteenth century there was constant fear in England and Ireland of a possible invasion by General Napoleon Bonaparte.
 As well as the 50 Martello Towers that were built along the coast many buildings were also built along the Shannon River.
-This was to provide protection against a possible invasion from the west coast.
-Other fortifications along the Shannon were built from Portumna to Athlone.
-The Fort has had many uses over the last 200 years from being a home to the military to a family business and family home during the 20th century and now has been painstakingly restored over the last seven years by its proprietors Fergal and Linda Moran into a wonderful restaurant.
-The village of Shannonbridge has one of the Shannon’s oldest bridges (1757) and the monastic settlement of Clonmacnoise is some 7 km upriver.
+This was to provide protection against a possible invasion from the west coast and further inland.
+Other fortifications along the Shannon were also built between Portumna and Athlone.
+The Fort has had many uses over the last 200 years from being used by the military, a residential family home and more recently as a wonderful restaurant.
+The bridge is one of the oldest on the Shannon and dates from 1757.